Nigerian police ranks, symbols, duties and salaries (updated)

 The Deputy Inspector-General of Police

 This is the second-in-command at the NPF and can even play the role of IGP in his absence.
-Each of the seven administrative departments mentioned earlier is headed by a Deputy Inspector-General of Police.
+A deputy inspector-general of police heads each of the seven administrative departments mentioned earlier.

 The symbol for the rank of the Deputy Inspector-General is like that of the IGP but with one star instead of two.